varunkumar2004/Clustering/README.md

-Here's the updated README file content, including your name and a reference to the license file:

----

 # Clustering Assignment: Comparative Performance Study of Different Clustering Algorithms

 This project explores the performance of different clustering algorithms using various pre-processing techniques and evaluating them with different cluster sizes on a small dataset from the UCI Machine Learning Repository.
 The analysis was performed using a Colab notebook, and results are shared in terms of tables, graphs, and conclusions.